JasmineSJYThompson/waifu-maker/README.md

 1. **API Key Errors**: Ensure your API keys are correctly set in `backend/.env`
 2. **CORS Issues**: The backend is configured to allow requests from `localhost:3000`
 3. **Audio Playback**: Check browser autoplay policies and ensure audio is enabled
-4. **Avatar Not Animating**: Verify that Framer Motion and React Spring are installed
+4. **Avatar Not Animating**: Verify that GIF files are accessible and properly formatted

 ### Rate Limiting
 - ElevenLabs: Check your account limits